 - Auto – HUK is one of the largest insurance companies in Germany, they tend to have decent reviews online, and they have some agents who speak English.
 For €25 a month, we bought basic car insurance and roadside assistance through them.
 The customer service with our particular agent in Göttigen left something to be desired, but he was fast and efficient.
 Note that you can’t register your car in Germany until you can provide proof of insurance.

 - Medical – This is mandatory insurance in Germany.
 We chose TK, one of the country’s largest public insurance carriers, since several of Trav’s co-workers recommended them.
 The application process is fairly easy, and they’re known for their ability to provide services, forms, and agents in English.
 So far we’ve been pleasantly surprised and fairly happy with TK.
-Though we have the standard plan that doesn’t include dental or vision coverage, some dental work is still covered – porcelain fillings on front teeth, amalgam fillings on back teeth, and X-rays.
+Though we have the standard plan that doesn’t include dental or vision coverage, some dental work is still covered – porcelain fillings on front teeth, amalgam fillings on back teeth, X-rays, and even root canals if there are no complications.
 Cleanings aren’t included; expect to pay about €95 out of pocket.
 TK also covers a whole host of recommended travel vaccinations – adult polio booster, DPT, Hep A, rabies, and typhus – at 100%.
+For those living in or visiting southern Germany, you might want to consider getting vaccinated against tick-borne encephalitis.
+It should also be covered by your insurance and available from any general practitioner.
 If you’re struggling to find a doctor or schedule an appt, TK even has a hotline you can call, as well as an online form, for you to request they schedule an appt for you.
 We’ve used it, and they’re very helpful.

 Medical – Doctors & Dentists

 - Dental – Zahnarztpraxis Dr. Egert was recommended to us by a fellow expat in Göttingen.
 Our first dentist in the office was Dr. Cosima Römer, but she has since moved to Berlin.
 If you happen to be in Berlin, we can’t recommend her enough!
 She speaks English and is a fantastic dentist.
-We have since seen two other dentists in the same office and are not happy with either of them.
-We will either find another dentist in Goettingen or wait until we return to the US.
+We have since seen two other dentists in the same office and were not happy with either of them.
+Luckily, we were passed off to Sandra Klipp in the same office and will remain with her until we leave Germany.

 - Medical – Dr. Ralf Henke is a general practitioner with specialties in internal medicine, hematology, and oncology.
 He speaks English and is frequently recommended by other expats.